Badar uz Zaman: Dabistan-e-Khusru Badar uz Zaman Music School

-A unique award for Badar uz Zaman is that Pakistan's first-ever music academy has been named after him.
-Describing him as a 'legendary musician' of the country, the Jadeed Foundation named their music school after him as a living legend.
+Badar uz Zaman was recognized with Pakistan's first-ever music academy being named after him.
+The Jadeed Foundation named their music school after him, describing him as a "legendary classical musician of Pakistan."

 Zaman's contributions toward the preservation and promotion of classical music in Pakistan and sole entity representing Kasur Gharana are recognised all over the Indian subcontinent.